Health Psychology PG_image02

 Overview

-Health psychology is an expanding area of global employment with opportunities for graduates in hospitals, universities and community-based and local authority organisations.
-Designed and delivered in collaboration with researchers and practitioners within the field, this course will give you the opportunity to explore the many ways in which psychology can be applied to an understanding of health and illness and to modern healthcare systems.
+Our course is accredited by the British Psychological Society (BPS) ensuring the quality of the course content is to the high standards expected in the sector.
+Designed and delivered in collaboration with researchers and practitioners within the field, this course will give you the opportunity to explore the many ways in which psychology can be applied in a health and illness context and how it relates to modern healthcare systems.

 Key features

-• Professionally accredited by the British Psychological Society (BPS), the course has been commended on the quality of student support, the quality of research methods training, links with local communities and services, and the development of inter-professional skills through short placements
+• Professionally accredited by the British Psychological Society (BPS), the course has been commended on the quality of student support, the quality of research methods training, and links with local communities and services.

 Scholarships